Indian retail's real problem isn't the last mile. See where the cost hides

 Free core; paid plans from ~$5/user/month

 A key differentiator for SEO.com is that it behaves less like a generic software subscription and more like a specialist partner for eCommerce sites.
 The agency builds custom SEO strategies and content marketing programs tailored to your category, competition, and margin realities, rather than pushing a one-size-fits-all SEO toolkit.
 For online stores in crowded spaces, that nuance matters.
+Brands investing in post-purchase experience improvements will find that SEO.com's content programs can also reinforce trust signals that reduce returns and increase repeat orders.

 Key features